beautiful-orca/JAudioSync/README.md

 - Using VLC to create a playlist of songs in "./Music"
 - Save Playlist as "./Music/Playlist.m3u8"

 **Example music with different license is present at ./Music at the moment**

 ## How to run:

-JupyterLab with JAudioSync.ipynb is used for developement

-In the future you can run:
 ```
-python JAudioSync.py
+python JAudioSync.py 18:55:00
 ```
+Where the argument is the time the playlist should start playing For debug purposes, the time is assumed now + 2 seconds

 ### Dependencies needed to be installed:
 ```